 Blood group for ABO and Rhesus are mandatory investigations for all donors.
 For women of child-bearing potential dying from unexplained intracerebral haemorrhage, testing for beta human chronic gonadotrophin hormone is recommended to detect metastatic choriocarcinoma.
-Whilst routine post mortem examination has become an uncommon procedure in clinical medicine, if an autopsy is performed then the results should be followed-up by the donation service up as the autopsy may detect potentially transmittable disease.
+Whilst routine post-mortem examination has become an uncommon procedure in clinical medicine, if an autopsy is performed then the results should be followed-up by the donation service and communicated back to the relevant transplanting units, as the autopsy may detect potentially transmissible disease.

 The list of possible pathogens for which potential donors might be screened is very long.
-Which of these pathogens to screen for depends on whether:
+Screening of these pathogens depends on whether: